LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies

-\begin{theorem} The map that assigns to an indexed configuration of oriented convex bodies the isomorphism class of its dual arrangement is compatible with the isomorphism relation on indexed configurations of oriented convex bodies and the induced quotient map is one-to-one and onto, i.e., any arrangement of double pseudolines is isomorphic to the dual arrangement of a configuration of convex bodies. \end{theorem} For example, Theorem~\ref{theoPM} asserts that the set of bitangent cocycles $ \{1 \ptg \overline{2} \ptg \overline{3} \ptg\}$, $\{1 \ptg \overline{3} \ptg 2 \ptg\}$, $\{1 \ptg 2\ptg 3 \ptg\}$, $\{1 \ptg 3\ptg \overline{2} \ptg\}$ of the configuration of three convex bodies depicted in the left part of Figure~\ref{FinalPiercing} is a coding of the isomorphism class of its dual arrangement.
+We are now ready to state the second main result of the paper.
+Its onto part is called the {\it geometric representation theorem for arrangements of double pseudolines} thereafter. \begin{theorem} The map that assigns to an indexed configuration of oriented convex bodies the isomorphism class of its dual arrangement is compatible with the isomorphism relation on indexed configurations of oriented convex bodies.
+Furthermore the induced quotient map is one-to-one and onto, i.e., any arrangement of double pseudolines is isomorphic to the dual arrangement of a configuration of convex bodies. \end{theorem} The main lines of its proof are the following.